+- Block F

+- Density

+- Housing Mix

+- Private amenity space, including details of playground

+- Heritage

+- Highways and car parking

+- Affordable housing

+- Trees

+- 11.2 Whilst not heard or discussed, Planning Committee also took the decision to defer this Listed Building Consent application.
+The Applicant has prepared additional information to address the questions raised by Committee.
+The additional information was subject to formal consultation.

-- 10.1 The refurbishment and conversion of the Grade II\ Listed Woodcote Grove and Grade II Listed Stable Block to residential use is considered acceptable in principle.
-The internal refurbishment is considered acceptable and the exterior alterations are considered to preserve the special historic interest of the buildings. - 10.2 The proposal seeks a coherent layout that opens up the link between the two Listed buildings, achieved through sensitive design, the orientation of new buildings and careful landscaping.
+- 11.3 The refurbishment and conversion of the Grade II Listed Woodcote Grove and Grade II Listed Stable Block to residential use is considered acceptable in principle.
+The internal refurbishment is considered acceptable and the exterior alterations are considered to preserve the special historic interest of the buildings.

+- 11.4 The proposal seeks a coherent layout that opens up the link between the two Listed buildings, achieved through sensitive design, the orientation of new buildings and careful landscaping.
 The architectural character of the development is considered to respond to the Site's surroundings, but with a more contemporary and sustainable context.

-- 10.3 The proposed development is considered to deliver an optimum viable use for the Listed Buildings, helping to secure their longer-term future.
-The proposed adaptations and alterations are considered suitably sensitive, preserving the special historical and architectural character of these buildings and their setting. - 10.4 It is recommended that Listed Building Consent is granted.
+- 11.5 The proposed development is considered to deliver an optimum viable use for the Listed Buildings, helping to secure their longer-term future.
+The proposed adaptations and alterations are considered suitably sensitive, preserving the special historical and architectural character of these buildings and their setting.

+- 11.6 It is recommended that Listed Building Consent is granted.
 The matter of planning permission for the use and associated Section 106 Agreement is the subject of a separate assessment.

-11 Recommendation
+12 Recommendation

-11.1 It is recommended that the scheme is supported and referred to the Secretary of State.
+12.1 It is recommended that the scheme is supported and referred to the Secretary of State.

-Part A: Refer to Secretary of State with a recommendation to Grant Listed Building Consent, subject to proposed conditions
+Part A: Refer to Secretary of State with a recommendation to grant Listed Building Consent, subject to proposed conditions